Sony A7R III vs RX10 IV

 Studio photographers will appreciate that the Sony A7R III (unlike the RX10 IV) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the A7R III has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A7R III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the features and operation of the A7R III and RX10 IV can be found, respectively, in the Sony A7R III Manual (free pdf) or the online Sony RX10 IV Manual.

 So what is the bottom line?
 Which of the two cameras – the Sony A7R III or the Sony RX10 IV – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.